menon92/Awesome-Papers/README.md

 ![](./images/seq2seq_for_conversational_ai.png)

- The seq2seqframework for modeling conversations.
+ The seq2seq framework for modeling conversations.